christianmillar31/SongSmash1-1/README.md

 1. **"No tracks found"**: Try adjusting your filters or ensure you have a Spotify Premium account
 2. **Authentication fails**: Check your Client ID and ensure your Spotify app is properly configured
 3. **Audio doesn't play**: Some tracks may not have preview URLs available
+4. **Genres not loading**:
+   - Ensure you complete the Spotify authentication process
+   - Check your internet connection
+   - Use the "Retry Authentication" button if authentication was cancelled
+   - Verify your Spotify app is properly configured in the developer dashboard

+### Authentication Issues

+- **"Spotify authentication required"**: Complete the login process when prompted
+- **"Authentication was cancelled"**: Use the retry button to attempt authentication again
+- **"Authentication failed"**: Check your internet connection and Spotify app configuration
+- **Limited genre selection**: This indicates authentication is needed - complete the login process

 ### Development Notes